Setting up the ePCR - Workflows

 Workflow Type Applications

-Hide Workflow: Ideal for removing irrelevant fields based on call type, patient age, or treatment protocols
+• Hide Workflow: Remove irrelevant fields based on call type, age, or protocol

-Error Validation: Reserve for truly critical fields where completion is mandatory for patient safety or compliance
+• Error Validation: Use only for mandatory safety or compliance requirements

 Clinical Integration